andrewjamesford/andrewford-co-nz-11ty/content/articles/build-a-full-stack-next-js-github-project/index.md

 Okay.

-And we've got a basic sort of Canban board structure there that we can now use for our project.
+And we've got a basic sort of Kanban board structure there that we can now use for our project.

 I'm going to do, I've got another one to do.